Virgin Falls Class II Natural-Scientific State Natural Area

 Fall Creek Falls State Park, 2009 Village Camp Drive Spencer, TN 38585, phone (423) 881-3297.
 Stuart Carroll, Park Manager 1, Stuart.Carroll@tn.gov. http://tnstateparks.com/parks/about/fall-creek-falls

 Public access is allowed.
 Parking and hiking trails are provided.
 Backcountry camping is permitted at designated campsites only.
-Backpackers are advised to use the on-line reservation system in order to insure that they have a campsite.
+Backpackers are required to use the on-line reservation system in order to insure that they have a campsite.
 Please

 use the handy link below, which will lead you over to the Fall Creek Falls State Park reservation site.